Matson, Inc.

-Matson, Inc., is an American shipping and navigation services company headquartered in Honolulu, Hawaii.
+Matson, Inc., is an American ocean transportation and logistics company headquartered in Honolulu, Hawaii.

 Founded in 1882, Matson, Inc.'s subsidiary Matson Navigation Company provides ocean shipping services across the Pacific to Hawaii, Alaska, Guam, Micronesia, the Pacific islands, China, and Japan.

 History

 William Matson (1849–1917) founded Matson Navigation Company.
 He was born in Lysekil in Västra Götaland County, Sweden, and orphaned during childhood.
 He arrived in San Francisco after a trip around Cape Horn in 1867.
 Working aboard the Dickel family yacht, he struck up a friendship with tycoon Claus Spreckels, who financed many of Matson's new ships.
 In 1882, he sailed his three-masted schooner Emma Claudina into the Hilo Bay of the Hawaiian Islands.

 The enterprise began in the carrying of merchandise, especially of plantation stores, to the islands and returning with cargoes of sugar, later expanding interests at each end of the line.

 In 1924, Matson completed the Matson Building, designed by Bliss and Faville, at 215 Market Street in San Francisco.
 It featured an observation tower and cupola at the northern corner of the building that enabled company executives to see its ships coming through the Golden Gate.
 The company later sold the building to Pacific Gas and Electric Company, whose general office was next door at 245 Market.
 PG&E has incorporated the former Matson Building into its general office complex, keeping Matson-specific details such as elevator doors with detailed maps of Hawaii on them.

-For a brief period after World War II, Matson operated an airline using Douglas DC-4 aircraft between the Pacific Coast and Hawaii.
-The airline ultimately ceased operations because of political pressure from Pan American World Airways, which resulted in inability to obtain federal government scheduled operating authority.

 On December 1, 2011, Matson's then-parent company Alexander & Baldwin announced that its board of directors approved a plan to split A&B and Matson into two separate companies.
 As part of the plan, Matson would leave Oakland, California, to become a Honolulu-based company.
 The two companies are now traded separately.

 In 2015, Matson, Inc., acquired Horizon Lines, formerly its main competitor in the United States domestic market, for $469 million.